-An alternative is where you don't have a UserTransaction started and just use the JDO API, which
+An alternative is where you don't have a UserTransaction started and just use the JDO API, which will start the UserTransaction for you.

 '''

-UserTransaction ut = (UserTransaction)new InitialContext().lookup

-("java:comp/UserTransaction");

 PersistenceManager pm = pmf.getPersistenceManager();

 Transaction tx = pm.currentTransaction();

 try

 {

-tx.begin(); // Starts the UserTransaction
+tx.begin(); // Starts the UserTransaction behind the scenes

 {users code to persist objects}

-tx.commit(); // Commits the UserTransaction
+tx.commit(); // Commits the UserTransaction behind the scenes

 }

 finally

 {

 pm.close();

 }

 '''

-You need to set both transactional and nontransactional datasources, and \the nontransactional cannot be JTA.
+You need to set both transactional and nontransactional datasources, and the nontransactional cannot be JTA.
 The nontransactional is used for schema and sequence operations.